faisaldarbar/faisaldarbar.github.io/content/posts/ubuntu-server-virtual-machine-on-proxmox-ve.md

 ---
-title: "My Digital Asset Library on Ubuntu Server Virtual Machine"
+title: "Ubuntu Server Virtual Machine on Proxmox VE"
 date: 2025-07-16T02:30:00Z
-description: "Documentation of the Ubuntu Server Virtual Machine setup for hosting a Private Digital Asset Library using Hugo and Proxmox VE."
+description: "Documentation of my server setup for internal use and reference."
 categories: ["Homelab Docs"]
-tags: [ubuntu, server, vm, proxmox, digital asset library]
+tags: [ubuntu, server, vm, proxmox]

 cover:
-  image: "/images/digital-asset-library.jpg"
+  image: "/images/ubuntu-server-virtual-machine.jpg"
-  alt: "My Digital Asset Library"
+  alt: "Ubuntu Server Virtual Machine on Proxmox VE"
   caption: "Photo by Florian Krumm on Unsplash"

 ---

 ### 📁 Project Context

-I’m building a private, searchable digital asset library for YouTube video production, consisting of tagged A-roll and B-roll 4K clips.
-The system will run on a VM inside Proxmox VE hosted on a Lenovo ThinkStation P3 Tiny.
-The site will be managed with Hugo (PaperModest theme) and only accessed locally.
+This documentation captures the setup process of an **Ubuntu Server Virtual Machine** hosted on **Proxmox VE**, intended for general-purpose use in my home lab.

 ---